andrewandneil/rx8-ashtray-gauges/README.md

 A Racing Beat RX-8 Water Temp Sensor Hose Adapter is used with a 3/8 to 1/8 step down adapter to fit the 1/8NPT thread of the sensor.
 Fitted to the heater core hose located on the passanger side.

 ![Coolant Temp Sensor Location](images/cool_temp_location.png)

+## 3D Printing
+The cases for the electronics and the OLED screen holders are designed to be 3D printed by a standard FDM printer.

+### Electronics Housing
+Recommended print settings:
+- PETG or ABS/ASA (don't use PLA as it will warp when exposed to the sun or heat)
+- 0.2mm Layer Height

+You'll also need:
+- x6 M3 Heat set inserts (OD: 4mm, Length: 4.2mm)
+- x6 M3x10 Bolts
+- x2 M3 Washers (for clamping the CPT power item to the board)

+### OLED Screen Holder
+Recommended print settings:
+- PETG or ABS/ASA (don't use PLA as it will warp when exposed to the sun or heat)
+- 0.1mm or 0.15mm Layer Height

+You'll also need:
+- x5 M3 Heat set inserts (OD: 4mm, Length: 4.2mm)
+- x2 M3x10 Bolts
+- x3 M3x4 Bolts

+### OLED Screen Spacers
+Print two, one for each oled screen.

+Recommended print settings:
+- PETG or ABS/ASA (don't use PLA as it will warp when exposed to the sun or heat)
+- 0.2mm Layer Height

+You'll also need:
+- x8 M2.5x8 Dome Head Bolts (must be low profile)
+- x8 M2.5 Nuts
+- x8 M2.5 Washers

+## Useful Links
+A guide for adding the oil temperature and pressure sensors: https://www.rx8club.com/series-i-do-yourself-forum-73/diy-oil-temp-pressure-sender-install-modified-banjo-bolts-235867/ rx8-coolant-monitor by Stephane Gilbert (topolittle): https://github.com/topolittle/rx8-coolant-monitor